 Working with a mouse model, researchers have shown relief of endometriosis symptoms using THC as a pain reliever.

 Pain is complicated.
-Many things can cause pain, such as injury, disease, inflammation (swelling), pressure applied to body parts and nerve damage.
+Many things can cause pain, such as injury, disease, inflammation (swelling), pressure applied to body parts, and nerve damage.
 There are also many types of medications that attempt to help relieve pain – everything from aspirin to opiates has been prescribed by doctors to try and relieve the pain felt by their patients.
 However, there are some types of chronic pain that are hard to treat with medication.
 This includes the pain felt by women who suffer from endometriosis.

 Endometriosis is a medical condition where the cells from the endometrium (the inner lining of the uterus) grow outside of the uterus and even sometimes on other reproductive organs.
 The endometrium is the lining that is shed each month when a woman has her period.
-When endometrial cells grow outside of the uterus, they react like cells would in the endometrium — by thickening the layer of cells and causing bleeding during periods.
+When endometrial cells grow outside of the uterus, they react as cells would in the endometrium, by thickening the layer of cells and causing bleeding during periods.
 But since the growth and bleeding happen outside the uterus, the cells and blood cannot exit the body the way normal period bleeding does, and this can cause pain.

 Symptoms of endometriosis may include severe pain during menstruation (periods), excessive period bleeding, chronic pain in the pelvis and lower back, possible pain during sexual intercourse, infertility, issues with urination, constipation or diarrhea, and cognitive (thinking, memory) and emotional difficulties due to the levels of pain felt.